nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.3.2.
 Adding all leaves in range : `aelr`

 Adds an employee's leave from the start date to an end date inclusive for SudoHr to track.
-The end date can at most be 6 days away from the start date
+The end date can at most be 6 days away from the start date.
+The dates on which the leaves are added and their information will be displayed on the leave view.

 Format: `aelr eid/EMPLOYEE_ID s/START_DATE e/END_DATE`